This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Freshen up your soil in your raised bed gardening for your crop rotation

-Start yourself out on the right foot by using high-quality soil, amendments, and plants.
-When you start a raised bed, use high-quality raised bed soil that won’t readily pack down.
+Start yourself on the right foot using high-quality soil, amendments, and plants.
+When you start a raised bed, use high-quality soil that won’t readily pack down.

 Every year, refresh the soil as needed, such as at the start of the spring, to ensure you have adequate levels for your raised garden bed to boost further the health and growth of the crops you rotate within it.

-You can consider the soil revitalizer company Miracle-Gro to help refresh and replenish the soil structure and nutrients within your garden bed.
+You can consider the soil revitalizer company Miracle-Gro to help refresh and replenish your garden bed’s soil structure and nutrients.

 These additions can also help your raised garden bed’s soil retain water better, as raised beds typically have much higher drainage than in-ground gardens.
 You must mix it into your raised garden bed soil and follow the directions.